CleasbyCode/jzp/README.md

  $ unzip extract.zip
 ```

-Third Linux option, if you have problems with the second option.
+Third Linux option, if you have problems with the first and second options.

 ```c
  $ 7z e your_image.jpg